+Rate of Return:

-Rate of Return - For the year ended September 30, 2020 and 2019 the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 9.15 percent and 2.30 percent, respectively.
+For the years ended September 30, 2021 and 2020 the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 20.30 percent and 9.15 percent, respectively.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.